Kensei Hirata betting profile: Sony Open in Hawaii - PGA TOUR

 - Hirata posted a Strokes Gained: Off-the-Tee average of 0.215 in his past five tournaments, showing solid performance off the tee.

-- In terms of Strokes Gained: Approach the Green, Hirata recorded a 0.046 mark in his past five starts, indicating modest accuracy with his iron play.
+- In terms of Strokes Gained: Approach the Green, Hirata recorded a 0.046 mark in his past five starts.
+He also delivered a 0.017 Strokes Gained: Around-the-Green average.

-- On the greens, Hirata delivered a -0.185 Strokes Gained: Putting mark in his past five tournaments, suggesting an area for improvement in his short game.
+- On the greens, Hirata averaged -0.185 Strokes Gained: Putting in his past five tournaments, indicating an area for potential improvement.

 All stats in this article are accurate for Hirata as of the start of the Sony Open in Hawaii.